-We've looked at live-action Disney.
-We've explored the captivating world of stop motion animation.
+When exploring the joys of animation, we've all been captivated by the world of stop motion or the depth of 3D animation.
 But for a true treat for the senses, then look no further than 2-D animation, and the masters of its craft- Studio Ghibli.

-When looking at at this legendary studio and its array of touching, and feel-good movies, then where better to look than 1988?
+When looking at this legendary studio and its array of touching, and feel-good movies, then where better to look than the year 1988?

-It's certainly an ambitious offering, especially considering Grave of the Fireflies is considered to be one of the saddest animations ever made.
-In Hayao Miyazaki: Master of Japanese Animation, Helen McCarthy cited it as "one of the most moving and remarkable double bills ever offered to a cinema audience".
+In Hayao Miyazaki: Master of Japanese Animation, Helen McCarthy cited it as "one of the most moving and remarkable double bills ever offered to a cinema audience."

-The animator's attention to detail and commitment to drawing every single frame is not only a feat of creative excellence but elevates all Ghibli work to that special tier of handcrafted art which we can all appreciate.
+The animators' attention to detail and commitment to drawing every single frame is not only a feat of creative excellence but also elevates all Ghibli work to that special tier of handcrafted art which we can all appreciate.

-My Neighbour Totoro is an especially great example of this and is a great therapy for what has been a difficult and trying year for us all.
+My Neighbour Totoro is an especially great example of its craft and is great therapy for what has been a difficult and trying time for us all.

 The story shows us two young sisters, Satsuki and Mei, who have moved to a new home with their father, while their mother is ill in hospital.
 A simple but effective tale.